daltonrowe/rgbatohex/README.md

 # Hex to RGB Converter

 Gatsby based React site that converts colors.
 This thing could totally be better.
-Issues and PRs welcome, a great first project.
+Issues and PRs welcome, it's a great first project.

 ## Future Improvements, PRs welcome
 - Mix RGBA with background color!